 Octagonal windows are some of the most appealing and visually striking windows there are in Dallas homes.
 With their special geometry, you would be careless to obscure them with a rectangular window treatment like curtains or blinds.
 Alternatively, go with a window treatment that’s able to be custom-built to the window’s unique geometry so your home will reap the benefits of your octagonal window.

-When talking about “wide windows,” we’re referring to windows wider than 4 feet.
+When talking about “wide windows,” we’re referring to windows that are wider than 4feet.
 That includes full wall windows that stretch way beyond what standard window treatments would cover.
 For these wide windows, Dallas homeowners should think about how well a window treatment will let them keep their privacy and block the energy flow and light that wide windows normally allow.
 Lastly, wide window treatments should be low maintenance in operating, as there’s a lot of space that they’ll need to cover.

 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with especially wide windows.
 A panel track is a kind of shade with large panels of fabric that move across a track making them perfect for wide windows.
 Plantation shutters add a bit better energy efficiency and privacy than shades do, so if maintaining a consistent temperature is a priority, shutters could be your perfect solution.

-Angled or rake windows are popping up a lot more in modern home design.
+Angled windows (sometimes called “rake” windows) are popping up a lot more in modern home design.
 A problem with angled window treatments, similar to octagon windows, is finding one that matches your unique window shape.
 Bear in mind as well that many angled windows are in spots that are hard to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to operate often is often best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
 Not only are they totally customizable to fit the exact angles and shape of your rake windows, but plantation shutters can typically be set at a single, preferred angle so you won’t need to readjust them - ideal for windows in awkward places.